j-blackwell/pages/README.md

 But I also like doing things the right way, using best practices and the right tool for the job.

-I am passionate about the environment and other societal issues, and I'm motivated to use my skills in the most valuable way to contribute to society.
+I am passionate about the environment and other societal issues, and I'm motivated to use my skills in the most valuable way to contribute towards these causes.

 I am also an active contributor to the [CADA network](https://autonomy.work/cada/).